Data-driven Abstractions for Verification of Deterministic Systems: Proofs

 Let us consider a set $Q$ such that $Q \cap S_o = \emptyset$.
 For any point in $Q$, there exists a finite number of steps such that $\Pre^k(Q) \cap \cD = \emptyset$.
 Indeed, for all $x \in Q$

 We conclude that

 i.e. $\Pre^{\overline{k}}(Q)$ is entirely outside $\cD$.
 Therefore, recalling \eqref{eq:mu-definition}, it holds that

-In other words, we have established that there exists a finite number of times that the $\text{Pre}(\cdot)$ operator can be applied to any set in $\cD\setminus S_o$ before the image does not intersect with the domain $\cD$.
+In other words, there exists a finite number of times that the $\text{Pre}(\cdot)$ operator can be applied to any set in $\cD\setminus S_o$ before the image does not intersect with the domain $\cD$.
 Note that if only a lower bound on $d_{\text{min}}$ and/or an upper bound on $d_{\text{max}}$ are known we obtain an upper bound for $\overline{k}$, hence the same reasoning still applies.

 Let us consider the partition $S_o$ containing the equilibrium.
 Combining \eqref{eq:pre-inclusion} with the argument above, it is easy to see that